 “And what I’m trying to get through to you,” insisted the Pastor, “is, indeed, understanding—understanding of a very simple theological imperative!
 Divorce is sinful!
 And for a divorced person to remarry is to commit adultery!—To heap one sin upon another!”

 “I’m sorry you see it that way, Uncle.”

-“Well, let me remind you: Your job is to solve problems for this ministry, not create new ones.”
+“Well, let me remind you," the Pastor scolded, "your job is to solve problems for this ministry, not create new ones.”

 Curtis threw up his hands in frustration.
 “You know what the problem is with this ministry, Uncle?
 Huh?
 Do you?
 I’ll tell you: You are the problem!”

 The Pastor bounded from his chair, incensed with rage.
 All he could do was sputter and shake an admonishing finger at Curtis.
 The protruding veins on his reddened forehead and neck seemed about to burst.
 “Not only...not only are you...are you spiritually immature and foolish, you are...you are impertinent and...and grossly disrespectful!”

 Curtis got up from his chair.
 “C’mon,” he said to Robbie, “let’s get outta here.”